Scuba diving with loggerhead turtles in Isla Mujeres

 Returns to nest every 2-4 years

-The sex of loggerheads is determined by a wider range of pivotal temperatures than other sea turtles.
-A pivotal temperature is a temperature in which a ratio of 50:50 male: female is produced; generally between 28ºc and 30ºc.
+A wider range of pivotal temperatures than other sea turtles determines the sex of loggerheads.
+A pivotal temperature is a temperature in which a ratio of 50:50 male: female is produced, generally between 28ºc and 30ºc.

 It takes 45-80 days for an egg to hatch (depending upon temperature)

-Hatchlings at the center of a clutch are often the largest, more active in the swimming frenzy of the first few days at sea, and grow faster
+Hatchlings at the centre of a clutch are often the largest, more active in the swimming frenzy of the first few days at sea, and grow faster

 At hatching, they weigh approx 20g (0.7oz) and are 5cm/2in length.

 Hatchlings use visual cues to find the sea, responding to an arc 180º horizontally and 30º vertically.
-They appear to orient to the brightest light, the lowest elevation, and can recognize some shapes.
+They appear to orient to the brightest light and the lowest elevation and can recognise some shapes.

 Hatchlings will grow for 2-3 decades before returning to the nest